code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 # Example Setup Overview

 Spring Integration uses the concept of a **Message Channel** to pass along information from one component to another.
-It represents the "pipe" of a [pipes-and-filters architecture](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html).
-A Message Channel may follow either [Point-to-Point](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html) or [Publish/Subscribe](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) semantics.
+It represents the "pipe" of a [pipes-and-filters architecture](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html){:target="_blank"}.
+A Message Channel may follow either [Point-to-Point](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html){:target="_blank"} or [Publish/Subscribe](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html){:target="_blank"} semantics.

-A **Message Endpoint** represents the "filter" of a [pipes-and-filters architecture](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html).
+A **Message Endpoint** represents the "filter" of a [pipes-and-filters architecture](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html){:target="_blank"}.
 Spring Integration has a number of endpoint types that are supported.
-In this example, we will look a the endpoint types that allow us to connect to Kafka.
+In this example, we will look at the endpoint types that allow us to connect to Kafka.

-The first one is a [Service Activator](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingAdapter.html) which simply connects any existing Spring-managed bean to a channel.
+The first one is a [Service Activator](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingAdapter.html){:target="_blank"} which simply connects any existing Spring-managed bean to a channel.
 Spring Integration Kafka provides a `KafkaProducerMessageHandler` which handles a given message by using a `KafkaTemplate` to send data to Kafka topics.
 By connecting a channel as input to this Message Handler we can send messages to the Kafka bus.

-The second one is a [Channel Adapter](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ChannelAdapter.html) endpoint that connects a Message Channel to some other system or transport.
+The second one is a [Channel Adapter](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ChannelAdapter.html){:target="_blank"} endpoint that connects a Message Channel to some other system or transport.
 Channel Adapters may be either inbound (towards a channel) or outbound (from a channel).
 Spring Integration Kafka ships with an inbound `KafkaMessageDrivenChannelAdapter` which uses a spring-kafka `KafkaMessageListenerContainer` or `ConcurrentListenerContainer` to receive messages from Kafka topics.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-kafka/integration-example-setup.jpg" alt="integration example setup">
 </figure>

 Our example will consist out of two channels as shown in above diagram.
 The first _ProducingChannel_ will have a `kafkaMessageHandler` that subscribes to the channel and writes all received messages to a <var>'spring-integration-kafka.t'</var> topic.

 A second _ConsumingChannel_ will connect to the same topic using a `KafkaMessageDrivenChannelAdapter`.
 A custom `CountDownLatchHandler` subscribes to this second channel and lowers a `CountDownLatch` in addition to logging the received message.

 # Spring Integration Kafka Producer Channel

 We start by defining the _ProducingChannel_ as a `DirectChannel` bean.
-This is the default channel provided by the framework, but you can use any of the [message channels Spring Integration provides](http://docs.spring.io/spring-integration/docs/current/reference/html/messaging-channels-section.html).
+This is the default channel provided by the framework, but you can use any of the [message channels Spring Integration provides](http://docs.spring.io/spring-integration/docs/current/reference/html/messaging-channels-section.html){:target="_blank"}.

 Next, we create the `KafkaProducerMessageHandler` that will send messages received from the _ProducingChannel_ towards a topic.
 The name of this topic is defined on the handler using the `setTopicExpression()` setter or it is obtained from the `TOPIC` message header.
 We will use the latter in this example as you will see in the unit test case further below.